ella-bailo/js-exam-practice/MethodsAndKeywords/instructions.md

 * Log some information to the console
 * Make sure all the code you’ve written conforms to standard JavaScript conventions

+## Exercise three

+* Create an html webpage with a button that updates some text on the page.
+Put your code inline on the page.
+* Extract your code into a .js file and refer to it from the html page.